Automattic/neurobot/docs/architecture.md

 Each trigger and workflow step carries additional meta information based on their variety.

-## What other varieties workflow steps are planned?
+## What other varieties of workflow steps are planned?

 Hard to put an exhaustive list, as we would build what we need first.
 Some are: